Atley Peterson

 Atley Peterson (February 21, 1847 - March 29, 1909) was a Wisconsin pioneer who served as a state legislator, and state railroad commissioner.

 Background

-Atley P. Peterson was born near the small village of Erdal at Lærdal parish in Sogn og Fjordane, Norway.
+Atley P. Peterson was born near the small village of Erdal in Lærdal Municipality in Nordre Bergenhus county, Norway.
 He was the son of Niels Pederson and Marie Olsdatter (Helland) Pederson.
 He came to America with his family in 1852.
 The family moved to Crawford County, Wisconsin in 1854, settling in the Pine Knob area near Soldiers Grove.
 Mr. Peterson attended local schools and the Madison, Wisconsin Business College before going into business in Soldiers Grove at the age of 19.
 He died of edema at his home in Soldiers Grove on March 29, 1909.

 Business career

 In 1869, Peterson established the village's first post office in the Village of Soldiers Grove, Wisconsin.
 He later built a small building on the property to house a small store.
 In addition to being a sawmill and lumberyard owner, store owner, and part owner of the village's grist mill, Peterson's business career also included being a bank president and farmer.
 He was co-owner of the electric light plant, which enabled Soldiers Grove to be the first village in the Kickapoo Valley to have electric lights.